armijnhemel/binaryanalysis-ng/doc/xda_firmware_notes.md

 Not all the chipsets are known.
 Most Mediatek based devices have `MTxxxx` in the firmware file name, typically 4 numbers (sometimes with `M` or another character added).
-None of the firmware files have been downloaded to verify.
+None of the firmware files have been downloaded to verify, also because the non-paid download option is often restricted by quota (which run out very quickly).

 Many firmware files are not for (Android) smartphones.
 The firmware files are still useful to test with, as sometimes modifications have been made to standard file systems or files (example: FAT).

+# XDA firmware

-# Alldocube
+## Alldocube

 | Model name | chipset | notes |
 |------------|---------|-------|